What is Genital Warts?

 • Over-the-counter painkillers: The effectiveness of the medicines might take weeks or even months.
 The therapies are ineffective for some persons, and others can experience a reappearance of warts.

-Genital Warts Dos and Don’ts
+Genital Warts Dos and Don’ts:

 The human papillomavirus, also called HPV, is the virus that causes warts, which are elevated skin sores.
-Although they can affect many body parts, they most frequently affect the fingers, foot, and genitalia.
+Although they can affect many body parts, they most frequently affect the fingers, feet, and genitalia.
 Liquid nitrogen can be used to cure larger warts.
 There may be a need for laser therapy or surgical removal.
 Warts frequently recur, requiring further treatment.
 One might need to consult a dermatologist for removal in some conditions.

 Do’s Don’ts